 - In imperialism, the native people are allowed to keep their own way of life.
 However, they do not have much economic power.

-- In colonialism, the native people and their way of life are null and void, and they have to adapt to the colony.
+- In colonialism, the native people and their way of life are considered by the colonizer as null and void, and they have to adapt to the colony.
 They were usually enslaved as laborers to the mother country.

 Reasons Given for Colonial and Imperialist Practices